athenaabcxyz/UnityECSTrainingProject_20-06/README.md

 # UnityECSTrainingProject_20-06
-This is the repo for training day June 20th
+This is the repo for training day June 20th.
+This is a regular 2d shooting game, use for testing Unity ECS tech.

 Worked function:
 - Press "Start" to play game.